fox32-arch/fox32/docs/audio.md

   0x81  | audio controller state

 The range from 0x82-0xFF is unused and reserved for future expansions.

+The samples provided to the audio controller must be signed.
+Playing an unsigned sample will cause artifacts and distorted playback.

 ### 0xX0: Sample position (Read)
 Read this register to get the current position of the sample being played in the audio channel.